JDeeth/mu2tweak/README.md

 ## Usage

-- Compile this repo on a computer with Rust installed
+- Compile the plugin, or use the provided Windows compilation
 - Place compiled plugin within MU-2 aircraft folder
 - Follow [install instructions](./doc/InstallInstructions.md) to modify the MU-2 where necessary